-- verifies all major inputs to calculate outgoings; - assesses property income potential via rent rolls; and - identifies appropriate capitalisation rates to apply to the cash flows.
+- · verifies all major inputs to calculate outgoings; - assesses property income potential via rent rolls; and - identifies appropriate capitalisation rates to apply to the cash flows.

-As part of the assessment, the finance department reviews the reasons for the fair value movements.
+As part of the assessment, the finance department reviews the key assumptions used in determining the fair value and the reasons for these movements.